Your Questions Answered

 WHAT IS YOUR NEW PATIENT PROCEDURE?

-Come in at least 20 minutes early to fill out new patient forms.
+Please arrive 15 minutes early to fill out new patient forms.

 WHO WILL ADMINISTER MY TREATMENT SESSIONS?